2. The purposes of the Society are:

 Indoor and outdoor camping, excursions, survival camps, outings, Camporees, Jamborees and adventures for all.

-In 2016, Coquitlam will celebrate it's 125th birthday!
-Special events are planned in the French community and the Scouts will be celebrating their presence with families and organizations.
+In 2020, for our 65th Anniversary, special events are planned in the French community and the Scouts will be celebrating their presence with families and organizations.

-We are planning to celebrate with the other Canadian Scouts : an upcoming major Jamboree in Alberta in 2017 for the Canada 150th Anniversary !
+We are planning to celebrate with the other Canadian Scouts : an upcoming major event in Victoria for the Jamboree 2020

 What People Are Saying